 Focusing on the Future: 500 Queer Scientists

-These five scientists from history paved the way for today's scientists, and organizations like 500 Queer Scientists (500QS) are making inroads for the continued inclusion of LGBTQ+ individuals.
+These five scientists from history paved the way for today's scientists, and organizations like 500 Queer Scientists (500QS) are making inroads for the continued inclusion of 2SLGBTQIA+ individuals.

 500QS was founded in June 2018 by Dr. Lauren Esposito, a curator at the California Academy of Sciences, and started as a visibility campaign featuring the stories of 50 queer scientists.
 Today, 500QS proudly consists of 1,500 contributors representing a wide range of fields, and are focused on amplifying and connecting queer scientists to mentors, professional networks, press and speaking opportunities, and more.
 You can follow them on Twitter and Instagram, and make your voice heard here.